FactorySimPy/FactorySimPy/docs/basic_components.md

 ## Nodes
 <hr style="height:4px;border:none;color:blue; background-color:grey;" />

 Nodes represent active elements in the system.
 This is a basic type and is the basis for the active components like Machine, Split, Sink, Source, Joint, etc. Every node has a unique identifier named `id` and maintains two lists named `in_edges` and `out_edges`.
 Every node has a `node_setup_time` that can be specified as a constant delay (integer of float).
 Activities that takesplace in a node create state changes in the system.
-The API documentation of [Node](nodes.md)
+The API documentation can be found in [Node](nodes.md)